sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 10. Support ARP/ND suppression.
 11. Support Tunnel ECMP and underlay path failovers.
 12. Support a common VLAN-VNI map for all the EVPN tunnels.

-Following requirements will be attempted on a best effort basis.

-1. Support monitoring and display of tunnel operational status.
+13. Support monitoring and display of tunnel operational status.
-2. Support tunnel packet/octet  tx/rx counters.

 ## 2.2 Configuration and Management Requirements